The Independent: Longford Prize

 The Independent sponsors the Longford Prize, meant to recognise those who have helped the lives of current or former prisoners, in memory of Lord Longford.

 Related publications

 The Independent on Sunday

 The Independent on Sunday (IoS) was the Sunday sister newspaper of The Independent.
 It ceased to exist in 2016, the last edition being published on 20 March.

 The i Paper

-In October 2010, the i, a compact sister newspaper, was launched.
-The i is a separate newspaper but uses some of the same material.
-It was later sold to regional newspaper company Johnston Press, becoming that publisher's flagship national newspaper, before being sold again.
+In October 2010, the i, a compact newspaper, was launched.
+The i is a separate newspaper but uses some of the same editorial staff.
+It was later sold to regional newspaper company Johnston Press, before being sold again.
 It currently belongs to Daily Mail and General Trust.
-In 2024, the paper was rebranded as The i Paper.

 Indy100

-The online news site indy100 was announced by The Independent in February 2016, to be written by journalists but with stories selected by 'upvotes' from readers.
+The online news site was originally called i100 and launched in 2014.
+It was renamed to indy100 in February 2016.

 The (RED) Independent

 The Independent supported U2 lead singer Bono's Product RED brand by creating The (RED) Independent, an occasional edition that gave half the day's proceeds to the charity.
 The first edition was in May 2006.
 Edited by Bono, it drew high sales.

 A September 2006 edition of The (RED) Independent, designed by fashion designer Giorgio Armani, drew controversy due to its cover shot, showing model Kate Moss in blackface for an article about AIDS in Africa.